OpenLineage/docs/docs/guides/airflow_proxy.md

 ./gradlew build
 ```

-Now, copy the proxy.dev.yml and edit its content as the following, and save it as `proxy.yml`.
+Now, copy `proxy.dev.yml` and edit its content as the following, and save it as `proxy.yml`.

 ```yaml
 # Licensed under the Apache License, Version 2.0 (the "License");